The Wolves

 Available from:

-“Incandescent. . . .
-The scary, exhilarating brightness of raw adolescence emanates from every scene of this uncannily assured first play.” —Bent Brantley, New York Times
+"Incandescent . . .
+The scary, exhilarating brightness of raw adolescence emanates from every scene of this uncannily assured first play." —The New York Times